 Southwest Rapid Rewards cards are issued by Chase Bank.
 All Chase credit cards with a foreign transaction fee charge 3%.
-All Southwest credit cards give 2 points per $1 spent on purchases made directly through Southwest Airlines and 1 point per $1 for all other purchases.
+All Southwest credit cards give 2 points per $1 spent on purchases made directly through Southwest Airlines, except for the Southwest Performance Business Card which offers 3 points / $1, and 1 point per $1 for all other purchases.
 If you earn points on a Southwest credit card with a foreign transaction fee of $0, they won’t be wiped out by a 3% charge.

 Southwest credit card foreign transaction fees:

-Southwest Rapid Rewards Plus Card: 3% foreign transaction fee. $69 annual fee.
+Southwest Plus Card: 3% of each transaction in U.S. dollars foreign transaction fee. $69 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.